 Chasing a Dan Brown Villain

 In his latest installment of the Robert Langdon series, Dan Brown raises two fundamental questions of human existence: “where did we come from?” and “where are we going?”
 Brown sets many works in the Langdon series around an extreme circumstance—one that is key to humanity as we know it.
 Several of Brown’s central conflicts involve the possible publicization of information — information that has potential to be both enlightening and dangerous.
-The Da Vinci Code comprises a search for ancient documents that reveal the bloodline of Jesus Christ, challenging foundations of Christianity; The Lost Symbol threatens to expose a highly edited video showing government officials performing disturbing rituals, inciting a potential media disaster.
+The Da Vinci Code comprises a search for ancient documents that reveal the bloodline of Jesus Christ, challenging foundations of Christianity.
+The Lost Symbol threatens to expose a highly edited video showing government officials performing disturbing rituals, inciting a potential media disaster.
 Brown continues this trend in Origin, when Edmond Kirsch’s scientific discovery is proposed to change the world’s view on all organized religion—forever.
 As an academic purist, Langdon is compelled to reveal this groundbreaking finding to the world.

 Robert Langdon’s Origin quest is accompanied by religious icons, radical conspiracies, a military assassin, a Mark Zuckerberg-type futurist, and a brilliant supercomputer.
 Characters from all sides possess attributes that cast them in immoral light.
 This paper will discuss the numerous villainous archetypes that Brown employs throughout his novels.
 Although many of his character archetypes appear in each book, the Dan Brown villain is fluid and subjective.
 By including narration from various perspectives, Brown blurs the line of moral integrity and lets the reader decide for him or herself who the real villain is.
 The lack of a singular, concrete villain allows Brown’s greater themes to come to life.
 Robert Langdon faces all kinds of villains on his journeys, but the reader must ultimately decide who they think is “right.”